client9/client9-website-2015/content/post/2016-02-23-docker-and-alpine-linux.md

 They have no control over what Ubuntu does, and every LTS release seems to add 100MB to the base EC2 AMI.
-They could work on "chopping down" Ubuntu, but that spending resources fixing a resource you don't control isn't a long term strategy.
-(From personal experience, trying to cut the fat off a full OS produces less-than-great results).
+They could work on "chopping down" Ubuntu, but spending resources to fix a resource you don't control isn't a long term strategy.
+(Also, from personal experience, trying to cut the fat off a full OS produces less-than-great results).

-### Best Practice and Owning the Customer
+### Docker Best Practice

-Using a full OS doesn't make much sense in a docker world of "one process per container".
+Using a full OS doesn't make much sense in a Docker world of "one process per container".
 Just having a full OS invites bad-practice to creep in.